PRN 97-6: Use of Term "Inert" in the Label Ingredients Statement

 Most "inert" ingredients are not known to pose health or environmental concerns; however, EPA has long known and acknowledged that some inert ingredients are not benign to human health or the environment.
 The "inert" ingredients in some products may be more toxic or pose greater risks than the active ingredient.
 Since 1987, EPA has been actively evaluating new and existing inert ingredients for their toxicity before allowing their use in pesticide products.
 EPA will also be reassessing food tolerances for existing inert ingredients in pesticide products.
 EPA has not taken the additional step, however, of departing from its traditional use of the term "inert ingredient" on pesticide labeling.

-In 1996, EPA began a Consumer Labeling Initiative (CLI), which has as its goal the improvement of consumer labeling (focussing on pesticide products).
+In 1996, EPA began a Consumer Labeling Initiative (CLI), which has as its goal the improvement of consumer labeling (focusing on pesticide products).
 In the first phase of the CLI, one-on-one interviews were conducted with users of household pesticides (indoor insecticides, outdoor pesticides, and household hard surface cleaners) and non-pesticide cleaning agents.
 Among other things, the interviews demonstrated that many consumers have a misleading impression of the term "inert ingredient," believing it to indicate water or other harmless ingredients.
 A number of comments from the public and the consumer interviews recommended that EPA discontinue the use of the term.
 By this notice, EPA is implementing that recommendation with respect to pesticide labeling.

 Effective immediately, EPA will permit (and encourages) registrants and applicants for registration to substitute the more neutral term "Other ingredients" on their pesticide labels and in other materials describing the pesticide product.
 EPA will initiate rulemaking to revise its labeling regulations in 40 CFR 156.10 to make this change binding; however, EPA believes that it should proceed immediately to permit registrants to make this change voluntarily.